 - People’s understanding of ‘overdiagnosis’ in cancer screening is low, and they have varying opinions of how much is acceptable, according to a study published in The BMJ this week.
-Our news report has the details.

 - This blog post from the team at the UCL Health Behaviour Research Centre looked at new research on people’s attitudes towards cancer.

 - A cancer clinician wrote this excellent article in the Guardian, about the challenge of discussing ‘alternative’ therapies with cancer patients.

 - And the Guardian continued the ‘alternative’ therapy theme with this blog post about how media reports of patients rejecting traditional therapy can be damaging to other patients.

 - This article from The Conversation looked at how fruit flies are helping scientists learn more about cancer.
 We’ve blogged about the power of working with flies before in our Science Snaps series.